rweigel/phys260/Gauss_Law/Gauss_Law.md

 * at any location for a uniformly charged spherical shell, and
 * near the center of a large and uniformly charged sheet.

-Gauss's law can also be used to find the electric field due to a long and uniformly charged solid cylinder and a uniformly charged solid sphere -- the justification is that they can be created by nesting shells together and that the total electric field is the superposition of the electric field of each shell.
+Gauss's law can also be used to find the electric field due to a long and uniformly charged solid cylinder and a uniformly charged solid sphere -- the justification is that they can be created by nesting shells together, and the total electric field is the superposition of the electric field of each shell.

 Gauss’s law states that the total electric flux through any closed surface is proportional to the total charge inside the surface.

 $$\text{Gauss's law}\qquad\oint \bfvec{E}\cdot d\mathbf{A}=\frac{Q_{\text{encl}}}{\epsilon_o}$$

 In the following diagram, a closed spherical surface is shown.
-Gauss's law states that if we add all of the differential fluxes $\bfvec{E}\cdot d\mathbf{A}$ over a closed surface, the result will be ${Q_{\text{encl}}}/{\epsilon_o}$.
+According to Gauss's law, if we add all of the differential fluxes $\bfvec{E}\cdot d\mathbf{A}$ over a closed surface, the result will be ${Q_{\text{encl}}}/{\epsilon_o}$.
 The surface does not need to be spherical -- Gauss's law is valid for any closed surface.
 Any imaginary surface that we use in Gauss's law is referred to as a Gaussian surface.

 <img src="figures/Flux_Differential.svg" width="10%"/>

 Gauss's law can be used for computing the electric field due to a continuous charge distribution when the integral can be simplified.
-If we can imagine a Gaussian surface on which the electric field is always
+The required simplification occurs for a Gaussian surface on which the electric field is always

-* perpendicular to the Gaussian surface and
+* zero, parallel, or perpendicular and
-* constant in magnitude (or zero).
+* if perpendicular, constant in magnitude.

 There are two types of Gaussian surfaces that are used when Gauss's law can be used to find the electric field.
 (In this activity, we only consider the first case.)

-1. For a spherical Gaussian surface, Gauss's law simplifies to $\ds E_rA = \frac{Q_{\text{encl}}}{\epsilon_o}$, where $A=4\pi r^2$ is a spherical shell with $Q_{\text{encl}}$ inside of it and $E_r$ is the radial electric field.
+1. For a spherical Gaussian surface, Gauss's law simplifies to $\ds E_rA = {Q_{\text{encl}}}/{\epsilon_o}$, where $A=4\pi r^2$ is a spherical shell with $Q_{\text{encl}}$ inside of it and $E_r$ is the radial electric field.

-2. For a cylindrical Gaussian surface, we must consider three surfaces, the two end caps and the curved surface.
+2. For a cylindrical Gaussian surface, we must consider three surfaces: the two end caps and the curved surface.

+\newpage

 # Example -- Point Charge

-A spherical Gaussian surface centered on a point charge $q$.
-Because the electric field due to a point charge is radial, the electric field on a the Gaussian surface of any radius will have the electric field perpendicular to its surface, so
+A spherical Gaussian surface of radius $r$ is centered on a point charge $q$.
+Because the electric field due to a point charge is radial, the electric field will be perpendicular to the Gaussian surface for any $r$, so

-$\ds E_rA = \frac{Q_{\text{encl}}}{\epsilon_o}$ applies.
+$\ds E_rA = {Q_{\text{encl}}}/{\epsilon_o}$ applies.
 The area of the surface of a sphere is $A = 4\pi r^2$, so

-$\ds E_r 4\pi r^2 = \frac{q}{\epsilon_o}$ solving for $E_r$ gives
+$\ds E_r 4\pi r^2 = {q}/{\epsilon_o}$.
+Solving for $E_r$ gives

 $\ds E_r = \frac{1}{4\pi\epsilon_o}\frac{q}{r^2}$, which is what we expect from Coulomb's law.

 # Example -- Spherical Shell

-In the Enclosed Charge activity, a non--conducting spherical shell of radius $R$ with a charge of $+3Q$ uniformly distributed _on its surface_ was considered.
+In the Enclosed Charge activity, a non--conducting spherical shell of radius $R$ with a charge of $+3Q$ uniformly distributed on its surface was considered.
 Its cross--section is shown along with that of a Gaussian sphere of radius $r$ and the same center.

 It was found that when the radius $r$ of the Gaussian sphere is less than $R$, $Q_{\text{encl}}=0$.
 When the $r>R$, $Q_{\text{encl}}=+3Q$: